-Meeri Koutaniemi’s work, along with photographs from all the LensCulture Emerging Talents 2014, was shown in an exhibition at the Galeria Valid Foto in Barcelona.
-See a review of ALL the winners here in LensCulture.
+Editors’ note: Meeri Koutaniemi’s work, along with photographs from all the LensCulture Emerging Talents 2014, were shown in an exhibition at the Galeria Valid Foto in Barcelona.
+Discover the work from all the winners on LensCulture.

 The winners were also featured at photo festival screenings in Dublin, Barcelona, Buenos Aires, Tokyo, Seoul and Amsterdam in 2014.
 Congratulations again for all their great work!